 Plenty has been written about the benefits of having a mentor in business to help you navigate the highs and lows of entrepreneurship.
 Someone who you can get to know well and trust, who has been there before and can help guide you, confer the wisdom of their experience or share their contacts with you.
 You could also have a ‘remote role model’ someone who provides inspiration because of their accomplishments.

 These are the people you know well and are accessible.
-They provide emotional support when the going gets tough.
-Give encouragement when you are on your way up, and a ‘kick in the pants’ when you are slacking off.
+They provide emotional support when the going gets tough, encouragement when you are on your way up and a ‘kick in the pants’ when you are slacking off.
 A business coach or family member can help to fulfil this role.
-By carrying out this exercise and distilling your network into its constituent parts.
-Not only will you understand it in more depth, but you will undoubtedly uncover valuable contacts with whom you have not spoken to in a while.
+By carrying out this exercise and distilling your network into its constituent parts, not only will you understand it in more depth but you will undoubtedly uncover valuable contacts with whom you have not spoken to in a while.
 Take the opportunity to contact them, understand where they are at now and see if you can help each other.
 If you conclude the contact cannot assist you in one of the STARS categories, then perhaps it’s time to consider if should they be part of your network at all?
 Reach for the STARS and you never know, you might end up hitting your targets sooner than you think.

 If you would like to find out if Business Doctors can help your business get to where it aspires to go, simply click on the following link and complete the form.

 Click here to book your Free Business Health Check with Lawrence Wilson, Business Doctor for Bromley, London.